 Three units of science are required for high school graduation.
 Four units are highly recommended.
+College-bound students should be mindful of laboratory science credits.
+Colleges prefer that students have three units of laboratory science.
+All science courses listed in this section, unless otherwise noted, are laboratory science courses.
 AP and IB courses are listed in this section, but please see the dual credit listing under Advanced Studies Opportunities for information related to approved dual credit courses.

-• Biology 1 322100CW
+• Biology 1